 University of Wisconsin, Madison

 The student union at the University of Wisconsin in Madison, Union South, is a study space and relaxation paradise.
-The building is based off of Frank Lloyd Wright designs and is located, as the name implies, in south campus.
-Students with lots of work to do often visit the sun garden, which has three story windows, and when they are finished and ready to have fun, can go to the bowling alley, movie theater, or wine and coffee bar!
-Climbers can route around on the two-story climbing wall or bouldering wall and there are pool tables, couches, and scores of large screen TVs.
+The building is based on Frank Lloyd Wright’s designs and is located, as the name implies, on the south campus.
+Students with lots of work to do often visit the sun garden, which has three-story windows, and when they are finished and ready to have fun, they can go to the bowling alley, movie theater, or wine and coffee bar!
+Climbers can route around on the two-story climbing wall or bouldering wall and there are pool tables, couches, and scores of large-screen TVs.
 Student bands can organize concerts on the Union South stage (university hosted bands play there as well) and fans can watch the music on the ground floor or from the balcony.
-Visiting parents can book rooms at the Union South Hotel which has 60 available rooms and is only a short walk to main campus.
+Visiting parents can book rooms at the Union South Hotel which has 60 available rooms and is only a short walk to the main campus.

 University of Massachusetts, Boston